Meet Alex Caspero

 This potpourri recipe is great for gifting.
 Simple add instructions for how to turn this mason jar of goodies a simmer pot of perfume!

 Add contents of the jar and 4 cups water to a sauce pan and simmer over low heat.
 Add more water as needed.
-I love these for teacher gifts alongside a coffee shop gift card.
+I love these for teacher gifts alongside a coffee shop gift card or a batch of infused olive oils.

 Chocolate Bourbon Balls